remoorejr/cordova-plugin-camera-with-exif/doc/index.md

         alert('Failed because: ' + message);
     }

-Take a photo and retrieve the image's file location:
+Take a photo and retrieve the image's file location and image metadata (exif, geolocation):

+    // This iOS/Android only example requires the dialog and the device plugin as well.

     navigator.camera.getPicture(onSuccess, onFail, { quality: 50,
         destinationType: Camera.DestinationType.FILE_URI });

-    function onSuccess(imageURI) {
+    function onSuccess(result) {
+       // convert JSON string to JSON Object var thisResult = JSON.parse(result);

+       // convert json_metadata JSON string to JSON Object var metadata = JSON.parse(thisResult.json_metadata);

         var image = document.getElementById('myImage');
-        image.src = imageURI;
+        image.src = thisResult.filename

+        if (thisResult.json_metadata != "{}") {
+            if (device.platform) == 'iOS') {

+              // notice the difference in the properties below and the format of the result when you run the app.
+              // iOS and Android return the exif and gps differently and I am not converting or accounting for the Lat/Lon reference.
+              // This is simply the raw data being returned.

+              navigator.notification.alert('Lat: '+metadata.GPS.Latitude+'\nLon: '+metadata.GPS.Longitude);
+            } else {
+               navigator.notification.alert('Lat: '+metadata.gpsLatitude+'\nLon: '+metadata.gpsLongitude);
+            }

+        }
     }

     function onFail(message) {